THE COMPLETE GUIDE

 If this isn’t the first employer branding guide you’ve come across, you have probably noticed that almost all of them are packed with references to studies and surveys about branding and marketing.
 Here’s the catch: those points of reference will by and large be obsolete in relation to your specific branding goals.
 Why?
 Because every single company is different.

 If you base your branding campaign off these very general “facts”, especially if they’re not specific to your industry as a whole, much less the niche of the industry which your business targets, then you’ve already failed.

 Okay, so where do you get the data you need to generate feasible ideas for your branding campaign?
 Plot twist: you have it already.
 There are two parties at your disposal which can (and should) serve as your primary reference point for generating good ideas when it comes to branding.
 These are your employees and your clients.

-Talk to Your Employees About Branding
+Talk to your Employees About Branding

-If you asked your employees directly what it is about your company that made them want to work there, then assuming you’ve cultivated a health work environment they will be able to give you a good starting point.
+If you asked your employees directly what it is about your company that made them want to work there, then assuming you’ve cultivated a healthy work environment they will be able to give you a good starting point.
 This is especially true if you have a few employees who have been around for a few years or more – their input will provide more worth than any amount poorly conducted studies and surveys can provide.

 Talk to Your Clients About Branding

-On the client side, contact them directly and ask what it is about your company that makes them want to do business with you as opposed to someone else in your field.
+On the client's side, contact them directly and ask what it is about your company that makes them want to do business with you as opposed to someone else in your field.
 Similarly, if some of these clients have been around for a number of years then they will have an even better grasp of what makes your company great.

 Get Personal with Your Feedback